 - New Drawer Pulls

-Before I could really get started on this project, I had to undo what I did for another video I made.
+Before I could really get started on this project, I had to undo what I did for another project that I did.

-In that video I taped it off so I could compare different stain blocking primers, basically to show why I prime before painting.
+In that project I taped it off so I could compare different stain blocking primers, basically to show why I prime before painting.

 Then things got really fun!